Methylglyoxal (MGO) VS Unique Manuka Factor (UMF)

 In December 2008, Dr. Peter Molan ended a 15-year relationship with the Active Manuka Honey Association (AMHA) which runs the Unique Manuka Factor test system he created.
 His severing of ties comes against a backdrop of industry infighting over how Manuka honey should be measured and ranked.
 This is according to scoop.co.nz.

-MPI has identifed Methylglyoxal (MG or MGO) as an ingredient that can be identified in labelling and marketing Manuka honey, expressed as a minimum number of mg/kg.
-Scientific evidence has confirmed Methylglyoxal as being a key compound that occurs naturally in Manuka honey.
+MPI has identified methylglyoxal (MG or MGO) as an ingredient that can be identified in labeling and marketing Manuka honey, expressed as a minimum number of mg/kg.
+Scientific evidence has confirmed methylglyoxal as being a key compound that occurs naturally in Manuka honey.

-Current Manuka honey product labelling such as NPA/UMF 5+, 10+, etc are considered therapeutic claims.
-From January 2016 these will no longer be allowed under the Food Standards Code, bringing consistency to label claims based on Methylglyoxal as the ingredient that sets Manuka apart from other honeys.
+Current Manuka honey product labeling such as NPA/UMF 5+, 10+, etc are considered therapeutic claims.
+From January 2016 these will no longer be allowed under the Food Standards Code, bringing consistency to label claims based on methylglyoxal as the ingredient that sets Manuka apart from other honeys.